dhiemaz/gopherlabs/Beginners/Goroutine.md

 Goroutines are functions or methods that run concurrently with other functions or methods.
 Goroutines can be thought of as light weight threads.

 ## creating goroutine
-To create goroutine, just simply use prefix function or method call with the keyword `go` and you will have a new Goroutine running concurrently.
+To create goroutine, just simply use prefix function or method call with the keyword `go` and you will have a new goroutine running concurrently.

-lets see below example
+lets see example below,

 ```go
 package main